QuakeMigrate/QuakeMigrate/docs/tutorials/synthetic/1_generate-synthetics.rst

             # Roll wavelet so first motion is at ~midpoint of array
             self.data = np.roll(data, int(sps * 0.5 / frequency) + 3) / max(data)

 For simplicity, we place the earthquake at the center of our grid.
-The synthetics are computed on the LQT coordinate system, before being rotated onto the ZNE coordinate system to emulate the directional nature of the waveform propagation from the source to the instruments in the seismic network.
+The synthetics are computed on the LQT coordinate system, before being rotated onto the ZNE coordinate system to emulate the directional nature of the waveform propagation from the source to the stations in the seismic network.
 That is, there is some partitioning of the P- and S-phase waveforms onto the vertical (Z) and horizontal (N and E) components, based on some angle-of-incidence (fixed at 80° from horizontal, in this instance), as well as the azimuth from the source to receiver.
 Finally, we scale the amplitudes of the phase waveforms using a simple Hutton-Boore local magnitude scaling relationship.
 The magnitude of the earthquake can be varied to explore how QuakeMigrate performs at different scales (though, in reality, this would also be reflected by a corresponding change in the frequency content of the waveforms, which is not addressed here).

 Here, we step through the underlying function within the small :mod:`simulate` module found in the example directory, which is used to simulated waveforms, starting with the function header: